learnbyexample/learn_gnuawk/exercises/Exercise_solutions.md

 ```

-**4)** For the input file `broken.txt`, print all lines between the markers `top` and `bottom`.
-The first `awk` command shown below doesn't work because it is matching till the end of file as the second marker isn't found.
-Assume that the input file cannot have two `top` markers without a `bottom` marker appearing in between and vice-versa.
+**4)** The input file `broken.txt` starts with a line containing `top` followed by some content before a line containing `bottom` is found.
+Blocks of lines bounded by these two markers repeats except for the last block as it is missing the `bottom` marker.
+The first `awk` command shown below doesn't work because it is matching till the end of file due to the missing marker.
+Correct this command to get the expected output shown below.

 ```bash
 $ cat broken.txt